szilvia-csernus/book-cycle/README.md

 | <td colspan="2">Under the `More Options` button, complex searching, filtering and sorting can be carried out.
 |![Books search light mode](readme_files/books-search-light.jpeg)|![Books search dark mode](readme_files/books-search-dark.jpeg)|

+In order to speed up loading, pagination is used to avoid unneccessary data load.

 ---

 ## Shopping Process

 We can start shopping right away, without the need for signing up.
 We can add products directly from the bookstore's page or by visiting the individual book's page.

+Stock management allows to display the available stock to the user and prevent purchasing out-of-stock items.

 |Book Detail Page - light mode|Book Detail Page - dark mode|
 |:---:|:---:|
 |![Book detail light mode](readme_files/book-detail-light.jpeg)|![Book detail dark mode](readme_files/book-detail-dark.jpeg)|